 Start time 6:00pm - 8:30pm

-Week 1 - 6th August 2025
+Week 1 - 22nd April 2026

-Price includes all materials and tools needed, firing all your items as well as glaze etc
+Price includes all materials and tools needed, firing all your items as well as glaze etc.

 This is a small class with a maximum of 6 people.